American Federal Mortgage Corporation overview

 American Federal Mortgage is all about speed and convenience, and has incorporated technology throughout the preapproval, application and closing process.
 Its application process reduces the effort involved in gathering documentation by allowing you to link your bank statements to help verify income in a secure online portal, and you can track your loan’s progress from anywhere using your computer or phone.

-When it’s time to close your loan, you can opt for the lender’s Close with EASE (Early Access, Sign Electronically) process, which features an online document platform that allows you to easily review and e-sign closing paperwork.
+When it’s time to close your loan, you can opt for the lender’s Close with EASE (Early Access, Sign Electronically) process that allows you to easily review and e-sign closing paperwork.
 According to the lender, this platform cuts down in-person signing to just five to 10 minutes.

 Lastly, there are many resources available on the lender’s website, including a text chat feature to answer any questions you might have before applying and several calculators, such as a mortgage payment calculator and a rent versus buy calculator.